Noxcrew/noxesium/README.md

 # Features

+### Performance

+Optimizes client performance when playing on multiplayer servers such as MCC Island or Origin Realms.
+Optimizations are focussed on areas that other mods normally don't optimize as they usually focus on regular survival mode gameplay.

+- Recent versions contain experimental UI optimizations which can be enabled in the Video Settings.
+These optimizations currently don't support 3rd party mods yet but will in a future release.
+After these are stable they will be automatically enabled and should improve client fps on servers with custom UI elements.
+- Various small optimizations to rendering custom entity models
+- Optimizes beacon beam rendering (only when not using Iris Shaders)

 ### Additions

-- Sends information about GUI scale to connected servers to allow better server-side UI design
-- Allow servers to disable riptide trident collisions
-- Allow servers to define a global CanDestroy and CanPlaceOn tag that applies to all items
+Noxesium provides various additional features focussed around giving servers more control over how the client behaves.
+Some examples of additional things servers can do:

-- Allow servers to show player heads in chat messages
+- Draw player heads in text messages
-- Allow servers to prevent picking up items in GUIs
-- Allow servers to prevent camera movement temporarily
-- Allow servers to disable vanilla Minecraft music and play custom music in custom categories
-- Allow servers to play custom sounds and control various properties, including a start offset, changing the volume over time, resuming playing the sound and starting anchored to a UNIX timestamp
+- Play custom sounds and control various properties, including a start offset, changing the volume over time, resuming playing the sound and starting anchored to a UNIX timestamp

-### Performance
-- (Experimental, disabled by default) Massively optimizes UI rendering by buffering components and optimizing text rendering
-- Optimizes CustomModelData lookups for item models
-- Optimizes color lookups for leather armor
+- Use information about the GUI scale of clients
+- Disable various minor mechanics such as trident or boat collisions
+- Define a global CanDestroy and CanPlaceOn tag that applies to all items
-- Caches color provider results in Sodium
+- Prevent moving items in GUIs
-- Optimizes Beacon block entity rendering (disabled when using Iris Shaders)
+- Locking camera movement

 ### Bugfixes

-- Always display head layer in TAB menu
-- Change teleport packets to teleport vehicle passengers to their vehicle
+Noxesium also fixes various small bugs in Vanilla Minecraft that relate to multiplayer servers.

+- Fixes jiterry behavior of teleporting entities on mounts
 - Fixes lighting issues with moving piston walls
 - Music properly resumes playing when setting the volume to 0% and back up
 - Fixes the backgrounds of text displays not being transparent